 We used to say: “We have an office in Madrid, but everything happens remotely first” and that phrase had some inherent anomalies.
-No more than 4 people attend the office consistently.
-I usually spend 3 full days at the office at most.
-But the rest of the team is distributed in about 3-4 time zones.
+No more than 4 people went to the office consistently.
+I usually spent 3 full days at the office at most.
+But the rest of the team was and still is distributed in about 3-4 time zones.

 I must admit that having an office is not a natural thing for me.
-I’ve worked in very nice offices but when it was our time to have a nice place, we always struggled.
+I’ve worked in very nice offices but when it was our own time to have a nice office space, we always struggled.

-Some weeks ago, we even hired a lovely decorator to improve our office.
+Some weeks before we made this decision, we even hired a lovely decorator to improve our office.
 It all was so unnatural.
 We were sharing that idea with the team, the distributed team, while they were working from everywhere but the office.

-So when two weekends ago my wife asked me; “So you’re about to spend money on an office when you claim you are a distributed company, why is that?”
-Come Monday, the first thing I did in the morning was freeze the decoration process and start asking office pals about that idea.
+So when my wife asked me: “So you’re about to spend money on an office when you claim you are a distributed company, why is that?” the first thing I did come Monday was freeze the decoration process and start asking office pals about that idea.

 Is it crazy that we’re thinking about closing the office?
 Aren’t we a remote-first company?
 Why do we force members to come to this specific location?
 Why is the company supporting this office?

 Several conversations and reflections started to arise.
 Excitement about the thrill of something new towards our flexibility and freedom.
 Concern about losing efficiency.
-Worried about the impact on some existing office dynamics.
+Worry about the impact on some existing office dynamics.

 We elevated the case to our Culture team and after some deliberation, the decision was made: We are closing the office!
 No more “Sebas, juder, remember to turn off the A/C when leaving!!!” 😀

 - We’ll benefit from the leveling of our team playing field.
-No more than two levels of communication, at least under the support of the company office.
+No more than two levels of communication.

 - We may face a challenge to hire people that need an office environment, but we prefer to leverage on remote talent.